Acute Angle – Definition, Types, Examples

 Can a parallelogram have all acute angles?

-No, a parallelogram cannot have all acute angles.
-In a parallelogram, opposite angles are equal, and the sum of adjacent angles must be 180 degrees.
-If all angles were acute, the sum of adjacent angles would be less than 180 degrees, which contradicts the properties of a parallelogram.
+No, a parallelogram cannot have all acute angles because its opposite angles are equal, and the sum of adjacent angles is 180 degrees.

 Kid’s grade